ApryseSDK/pdftron-flutter/README.md

 ### openDocument

-Opens a document in the viewer with options to remove buttons and disable tools
+Open a document in the viewer with options to remove buttons and disable tools.

 Parameters: